KetchupJL/Solana-Bot/README.md

 check that the bot is tracking changes through the right api end points (speed things up), searching for token-- i dont think this i soptimised.
 A lot of time a requests wasted.
 I think we could use a separate bot to track changes??
 Uses CA from data base to track changes.
 Only tracks coins for up to 2-3 hours after dec is paid

+Need to add a filter for minimum MC